ShaundreWhyte/About/README.md

- I’m a result - driven and solution orirnted IT professional pursuing a career in Software Engineer I am natural passionate about technology and programming solution using different coding language.
+ A result - driven and solution orirnted IT professional pursuing a career in Software Engineer I am natural passionate about technology and programming solution using different coding language.

 Toronto,ON